gordonwatts/atlas-mc-scanner/README.md

 - If the _Decay Products_ column contains `No Decay Products`, that means a decay vertex was found in the `TruthParticle`, but it had decay products.
 - If the _Decay Products_ column contains `Stable`, that means no decay vertex was found.

+**Note:**

+- `uvx` won't update `atlas-mc-scanner` unless explicitly told.
+If you think there is a new version released, please do `uvx atlas-mc-scanner @latest --help` to make sure you have the most recently released.

 ### Commands

 - Use the `particles` sub-command to list a container of truth particles